dazeycm/htw/README.md

 htw
 ===

-A naive game of hunt the wumpus
+A naive implementation of hunt the wumpus